abhilashasaroj/CX4240_project/index.md

 ![alt text](prepruned_3.svg)

-Although a not-pruned decision tree based classifier for some cases is able to achieve accuracy of 0.59, the mean crossvalidated score is 0.55.
+Although a non-pruned decision tree based classifier for some cases is able to achieve accuracy of 0.59, the mean crossvalidated score is 0.55.
 To save computation time, the depth of tree can be reduced.
 With max depth of more than 15, the decision tree classifier performs better than logistic regression that gave accuracy of 0.55.

 #### Ensemble Random Forest Classifier
 To avoid overfitting issues from decision tree classifier and to investigate accuracy of prediction model, ensemble random forest classifier is fitted on training data.
 In ensemble random forest classifier, several samples of data are created by random sampling from dataset with replacement.
 Each sample is used to learn provide classification using decision trees (also known as estimators).
 The classification value obtained in majority among all trees is the classification that random forest classifier produces.